Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 2)Back to normal MacOS, delete the few files inside.

 3)Download the theme [Lagrange](https://github.com/LeNPaul/Lagrange/).
 Copy all the files to the folder.
-Now I have plagiarized a basic repo.
+Now I have plagiarized a basic repo locally.

-4)In the command window, switch (cd) to this folder, and "synchronize" all the data to Github by a git command sequence.
+4)In the command window, switch (cd) to this folder, and "synchronize" all the data to the online Github repo by **a git command sequence**.

 ```
 git add .